Skip to content

 Then compile a list of interview questions that test the candidate’s electrical knowledge and how they would handle specific situations.
 This will give you a better understanding of their skillset, on-the-job experience, and work values.

-Starting an electrician business is a big step, but the freedom of doing what you love and being your own boss is highly rewarding.
+Starting an electrician business is a big step, but the freedom of doing what you love and being your own boss is extremely rewarding.

 Once your business is off the ground, Jobber has all the features you need to successfully run your electrical business and get paid faster.